wfs14/hello-world/README.md

 # hello-world
-A place where I store ideas, resources, or share and discuss things with others
+Hi there!
+This is wfscheers.
+Here I will share my codes with you.
+Let's work on WRF-Lake!